Skip to main content

 To calculate retained earnings:

-• Subtract the dividends distributed (debit them to the retained earnings account)
+• Subtract the dividends distributed (debit them to the retained earnings account).

-• Add net income to the retained earnings account (credit net income or debit net loss to the retained earnings account)
+• Add net income to retained earnings (credit net income or debit net loss).

 2. Add/Subtract Other Comprehensive Income/Losses